History of the Jews in Kingston upon Hull: 20th century

-Present
+21st century

 As of 2021 the active synagogues are Hull Hebrew Congregation (Ashkenazi Orthodox) – in Pryme Street Anlaby; and the Reform Ne've Shalom, which opened in 1992 at Willerby, twenty-five years after the Reform Congregation's formation.
 Through the efforts of community leader and historian Jack Lennard, Linnaeus Street shul is a listed building, mentioned by Pevsner, now an office.

 Rabbis

-Salis Daiches, who was from a Lithuanian dynasty of Rabbis, served Hull to 1907; he was later the leading Rabbi in Edinburgh, and published the recently-reprinted Aspects of Judaism (1928).
+Salis Daiches, who was from a Lithuanian dynasty of Rabbis, served Hull to 1907; he was later the leading Rabbi in Edinburgh, and published the recently reprinted Aspects of Judaism (1928).
 Rabbi Mordechai Schwartz, in Hull since 1920, published sermons, and in 1926, the anti-Darwinian Faith and Science.
 Schwartz was involved in a major dispute over Cogan Street synagogue.
 In 1931 Rabbi Samuel Brod (arrived Hull 1898, d.1938) published a book of articles on the Talmud.

-Rabbi Louis Miller, father of New York's Rabbi Alan Miller (see Notable people), was minister of the Hull Western Synagogue and headmaster of its Hebrew School from 1920–30.
+Rabbi Louis Miller, father of New York's Rabbi Alan Miller, was minister of the Hull Western Synagogue and headmaster of its Hebrew School from 1920–30.
 Eliezer Simcha Rabinowitz BA was from a rabbinical line, and as Hull's Minister in 1953, became the first communal Rabbi of Hull (1956–59), and later, of Cape Town and Manchester.
 Rabbi Chaim Joshua Cooper MA Ph.D.
 (1917–99), born in London, was renowned for his intellect as Hull's communal Jewish leader from 1960, active into the 1990s.

 Cantors and synagogue officers

 Samuel Simon was the earliest minister, serving from the 1820s to 1866.
 Simon was also a shochet (ritual slaughterer) and mohel (circumciser); he was later known as the alter rebbe (old reverend).
 Shul secretary and Minister Rev. Isaac Hart taught at the school around 1870.
 Abraham Elzas, who was educated in Holland and well-traveled, was a minister as well as master of the Hebrew school, and a mason.
 He also published translations of several books of the Bible.

-Highly-regarded ministers remembered include Revs.
+Highly regarded ministers remembered included Revs.
 Harry Abrahams and Judah Levinson of Osborne Street; and Revs.
 Joshua Freedberg, David Hirsch, and Hyman Davies of Linnaeus Street.

 As elsewhere, each synagogue had a sequence of not only ministers, but also presidents, vice-presidents, treasurers and secretaries.
 Some individuals and families have featured in these roles for decades – at Linnaeus Street, the Rosenstons and Conrad Segelman, and at Osborne Street Harry Shulman.
 Nevertheless, it was often the modest shammes (caretaker, beadle), who was the most familiar face, such as latterly at Linnaeus Street, Harry Westerman.

 Ritual baths

-The first ritual bath for Jewish women (mikvah) outside London may have existed from 1845 in Hull; certainly in 1850 one opened on Trippett Street, superceded in 1866 by a facility on George Street, and in 1919 by one at a local nunnery altered for the purpose, in use into the 1980's.
-There is currently one at the Pryme Street synagogue.
+The first ritual bath for Jewish women (mikvah) outside London may have existed from 1845 in Hull; certainly in 1850 one opened on Trippett Street, superseded in 1866 by a facility on George Street, and in 1919 by one at a local nunnery altered for the purpose, in use into the 1980s.
+There is a mikvah at Pryme Street Synagogue, finished in 2010.